Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 From Color Block to Finished Quilt

-A finished quilt is not made by perfect color choices.
+A finished quilt isn't made by perfect color choice.

 Pride doesn't come from searching.